Teresa Fuster: Biography

-Born in a family with 5 children, she took up rhythmic gymnastics at the Club Gimnàstic de Tarragona, after trying other sports like athletics and tennis.
+Having 4 siblings, she took up rhythmic gymnastics at the Club Gimnàstic de Tarragona, after trying other sports like athletics and tennis.
 In 1985 she competed in her first Spanish Championships in Cádiz.
-At 13, in 1988, she was called up by Emilia Boneva to be part of the Spanish national team as part of the group.
-During that time, she would train about 8 hours a day at the Moscardó Gymnasium in Madrid under the direction of Boneva herself along with that of Ana Roncero, who since 1982 had been national group coach and head coach.
-She would also live with all the members of the team in a house in La Moraleja.
+At 13, in 1988, she was called up by Emilia Boneva to the Spain national team.
+At the Moscardó Gymnasium in Madrid, she would for about 8 hours daily train under Boneva and Ana Roncero, both since 1982 were respectively national team or head coach.
+She also was a housemate with the team in La Moraleja.

-At the beginning of 1989, she won three silver medals in the DTB-Pokal Karlsruhe tournament.
-Shortly after, she and the other members of the group (Beatriz Barral, Lorea Elso, Arancha Marty, Mari Carmen Moreno and Vanesa Muñiz, with Marta Aberturas and Nuria Arias as the substitutes) won three bronze medals at the World Championships in Sarajevo.
+Early in 1989, she won three silver medals in the DTB-Pokal Karlsruhe tournament.
+This was followed with Beatriz Barral, Lorea Elso, Arancha Marty, Mari Carmen Moreno and Vanesa Muñiz (Marta Aberturas and Nuria Arias as substitutes) winning three bronze medals at the World Championships in Sarajevo.
 They reached the podium both in the all-around and in the two finals, 12 clubs and 3 ropes and 3 ribbons.

-In 1990, the European Championships in Gotheburg took place, where she won a bronze medal in the all-around, as well as a silver in the 12 clubs final and another bronze in the 3 ropes and 3 ribbons final.
+At the European Championships in Gotheburg, she medaled: a bronze medal in the all-around, a silver in the 12 clubs final, and a bronze in the 3 ropes and 3 ribbons final.
 At the World Cup Final, held that year in Brussels, the group (made up of Fuster, Beatriz Barral, Lorea Elso, Montserrat Martín, Arancha Marty and Vanesa Muñiz, with Marta Aberturas and Gemma Royo as the substitutes) won all three bronze medals.
 At the Wacoal Cup tournament in Tokyo, held in November, they won overall silver.

 In 1991, the two exercises for groups were 6 ribbons for the single-apparatus exercise and 3 balls and 3 ropes for the mixed-apparatus one.
 Their ribbon exercise used "Tango Jalousie", composed by Jacob Gade, for the music, while their mixed-apparatus one used the song "Campanas" by Víctor Bombi.
 To choreograph the dance steps of the 6 ribbons exercise, they had the help of Javier "Poty" Castillo, then a dancer with the National Ballet, although the team's usual choreographer was the Bulgarian Georgi Neykov.
 Before the World Championships, they won gold at the Karlsruhe tournament (ahead of the USSR and Bulgaria) and three bronzes at the Gymnastic Masters in Stuttgart.